notmuch/notmuch/doc/man1/notmuch-dump.rst

 	starts with "#@ ", followed by a space separated key-value pair.
 Both key and value are hex encoded if needed.

+      **properties**

+	Output per-message (key,value) metadata.
+Each line starts with "#= ", followed by a message id, and a space separated list of key=value pairs.  pair.
+Ids, keys and values are hex encoded if needed.

       **tags**

-	Output per-message metadata, namely tags.
+	Output per-message boolean metadata, namely tags.
 See *format* above for description of the output.

-      The default is to include both tags and configuration information.
+      The default is to include all available types of data.
+The option can be specified multiple times to select some subset.
 As of version 2 of the dump format, there is a header line of the following form

       |
       |  #notmuch-dump <*format*>:<*version*> <*included*>